matus-kocik/wpaczsk/README.md

 - `pdf_file` (FileField): Link to the article's PDF file. // Odkaz na PDF súbor článku.
 - `publication_date` (DateField): Date of article publication. // Dátum publikácie článku.
 - `author_id` (ForeignKey to User): Reference to the article's author. // Odkaz na autora článku.
+- `created_at` (DateTimeField): Record creation time. // Čas vytvorenia záznamu.
+- `updated_at` (DateTimeField): Record last update time. // Čas poslednej aktualizácie záznamu.
+- `deleted_at` (DateTimeField): Record deletion time, if soft deleted. // Čas zmazania záznamu, ak ide o mäkké zmazanie.

+## 11. Comment
+- `id` (IntegerField): Primary key. // Primárny kľúč.
+- `content_type` (ForeignKey): Reference to the type of content (article, species record, etc.). // Odkaz na typ obsahu (článok, záznam o druhu, atď.).
+- `object_id` (IntegerField): ID of the content to which the comment is attached. // ID obsahu, ku ktorému je komentár priradený.
+- `content` (TextField): The text of the comment. // Text komentára.
+- `user` (ForeignKey to User): The user who posted the comment. // Užívateľ, ktorý komentár pridal.
+- `created_at` (DateTimeField): The date and time the comment was created. // Dátum a čas vytvorenia komentára.
+- `updated_at` (DateTimeField): The date and time the comment was last updated. // Dátum a čas poslednej aktualizácie komentára.

+## 12. Rating
+- `id` (IntegerField): Primary key. // Primárny kľúč.
+- `content_type` (ForeignKey): Reference to the type of content (article, species record, etc.). // Odkaz na typ obsahu (článok, záznam o druhu, atď.).
+- `object_id` (IntegerField): ID of the content being rated. // ID obsahu, ktorý sa hodnotí.
+- `rating` (IntegerField): The score given, typically on a scale from 1 to 5. // Hodnotenie udelené, typicky na škále od 1 do 5.
+- `user` (ForeignKey to User): The user who posted the rating. // Užívateľ, ktorý hodnotenie pridal.
+- `created_at` (DateTimeField): The date and time the rating was created. // Dátum a čas vytvorenia hodnotenia.

+## 13. Tag
+- `id` (IntegerField): Primary key. // Primárny kľúč.
+- `name` (CharField): Name of the tag. // Názov značky.
+- `description` (TextField): Description of the tag. // Popis značky.

+## 14. Category
+- `id` (IntegerField): Primary key. // Primárny kľúč.
+- `name` (CharField): Name of the category. // Názov kategórie.
+- `description` (TextField): Description of the category. // Popis kategórie.